davidarteta/shiny_basic_app/README.md

 # shiny_basic_app
-Example of a basic shiny app working on a small dataset
+Example of a basic shiny app working on the FaithFul Geyser data to plot the variables using a histogram.